intuitia/MillennialStudio/CV.md

 | Introduction to Machine Learning |
 | Mathematical Foundations for Machine Learning |

-## Resourses and Project
+## Resourses and Projects
+An Inventory Analysis of a Stationery Retailer (Portfolio Item).

+(...)

 I am currently working on the following projects:

-(1) An Analysis of the resale profitability in the BrickLink market.
+An Analysis of the resale profitability of LEGO parts and sets in the BrickLink market.

-(2) An Analysis of the broader LEGO compatible alternative brands market.
+An Analysis of the broader alternative LEGO compatible brands market, such as CaDA, COBI and more.

 (...)

-(3) A DataCo Supply Chain Analysis (Portfolio)

-(4) A Statso Inventory Analysis (Portfolio)

-## Education

-**BA**, Bachelor of Arts, in Mathematics, University of Cape Town

-**PGCE**, Postgraduate Certificate in Education, in Further Education, University of Cape Town

-(...)

-**Supply Chain Data Analyst Professional Certificate**, on Coursera, 2024

-**Machine Learning Statistical Foundations Professional Certificate**, by Wolfram, 2024

-(...)

-I am working towards the following qualification

-**PCAD**, Certified Associate Data Analyst with Python, Cisco Academy

 ## Experience